DHEC: COVID-19 testing wait times return to standard 48 hours

 COLUMBIA, S.C.
-(WBTW) — The South Carolina Department of Health and Environmental Control announced Thursday, the COVID-19 testing backlog has been caught up and testing wait times will return to the standard 48 hour period.
+(WBTW) — The South Carolina Department of Health and Environmental Control announced Thursday that the COVID-19 testing backlog has been caught up and testing wait times will return to the standard 48 hour period.

 Premier Medical Laboratory Services, one of DHEC’s testing vendors, said they corrected their backlog of surge-related testing through the investment of millions of dollars in additional equipment and the hiring of more than 300 South Carolina employees.